Charter fishing licence

 - any other fishing activity in offshore waters whenever a fee for service is charged.

-If there is a third-party interest recorded against a licence, their permission to transfer the licence is required before the application can be progressed.
+The application form must be signed by all of the individuals or entities that are recorded as the current holder.
+If a third-party interest is recorded against a licence, their permission to transfer the licence is required before the application can progress.

 Make sure that the logbook returns for any catching authorities are up to date.